Looking for Answers?

-The doctor listens to you and reviews your records.
+The provider listens to you and reviews your records that you uploaded online.

-Upon approval you are given a written certification.
+Upon approval you are emailed a written certification.

-If you need assistance, we will help with your registration with the state at no extra cost.
+If you need assistance, we send you instructions for your registration with the state.

 What should I bring to my appointment?